hschne/schienenzeppelin/README.md

 Schienenzeppelin provides you with a ready-to-go Rails app that you can take to production in a matter of minutes.
 It comes pre-configured with several gems and utilities that - while kind of standard - are not included in the default Rails app generator.
 Some highlights include:

 - Fully responsive pages using [TailwindCSS](https://tailwindcss.com/) and [High Voltage](https://github.com/thoughtbot/high_voltage) out of the box.
 And custom scaffolds to boot! :sparkles:
-- Authentication comes standard.
-Starting your app with Schienenzeppelin means [Devise](https://github.com/heartcombo/devise) is already set up :police:
+- Authentication & Authorization comes standard.
+Starting your app with Schienenzeppelin means [Devise](https://github.com/heartcombo/devise) is already set up :+1:
 - Dockerized everything.
 That includes a Dockerfile to get you started with containerizing your app, and a [docker-compose](https://docs.docker.com/compose/)-powered development environment :whale:
 - Deploying your app is easy as pie.
 All the basic [Capistrano](https://capistranorb.com/) configuration is done already, just put in your server location and you are off to the races :rocket: